tekknolagi/tekknolagi.github.com/union-find.md

 and `y`, the elements, are.
 They may be integers, the usual type, but they could also be any other type that can be hashed and compared.
 I think most people end up using a dense representation---an array---with indices, though.
-Or maybe the embedded pointers approach (see below).
+Or maybe the inline embedded pointers approach (see below).

 ## Tricky bits